THE OLD WAY

 to return to the Old Way?

-In this context we'll be exploring the ancient arts of hunting, fishing and foraging, tracking and bird language, primitive crafts, movement and mindfulness in the landscape, indigenous song and customs during
+In this context you'll be exploring the ancient arts of hunting, fishing and foraging, tracking and bird language, primitive crafts, movement and mindfulness in the landscape during

 Spring, Summer and early Autumn on

-When the weather turns cold you can choose to join us on a 2 week adventure to the Kalahari, Namibia, and camp with the oldest tribal hunter-gatherers on Earth, the Ju/hoansi San Bushmen.
+In late October embark on a two and a half week adventure to the Kalahari, Namibia, and camp with the oldest tribal hunter-gatherers on Earth, the Ju/hoansi San Bushmen.

-There we will experience a landscape alongside plentiful game and large predators, we'll witness and learn with some of the few people who have never stopped being indigenous to their place and in doing so help support the preservation of this ancient culture.
+There you will experience a landscape alongside plentiful game and large predators.
+You'll be mentored by some of the few people who have never stopped being indigenous to their place and in doing so help support the preservation of this ancient culture.

 Put down your hectic schedule and experience the expansive timelessness that is characteristic of hunter-gatherer peoples.